 In the same year, the Insurance (Motor Vehicle) Act and the Insurance Act were restructured and renamed the Insurance (Vehicle) Act.
-As of December 31, 2004, the Insurance (Vehicle) Act has not been brought into force.
+As of August 2005, the Insurance (Vehicle) Act has not been brought into force.
 As a result, the company remains subject to the Insurance (Motor Vehicle) Act.

 In 2004, ICBC did not apply to the BCUC for a 2005 increase in basic rates.
-It did, however, submit the company's third application for review in July 2004, requesting approval of its financial allocation methodology (i.e., how ICBC allocates the costs and revenues of basic and optional insurance).
+It did, however, submit the company's third filing for review in July 2004, requesting approval of its financial allocation methodology (i.e., how ICBC allocates the costs and revenues of basic and optional insurance).
 During the oral hearing process that followed, the BCUC reviewed the proposed methodology and other issues it requested ICBC provide information on, including road safety programs, the collection of age, sex and marital status information for the purposes of rate setting, and ICBC's capital requirements.
-The process to review and assess this application concluded in early January 2005.
-ICBC is responding accordingly to the BCUC's final decisions.
+The process to review and assess this filing concluded in early January 2005 with the BCUC decision.